Yarn weight conversion chart and beginner's guide

 What is yarn weight?

 When choosing the right yarn for your project, size matters.
-Knitting yarns come in a wide range of different thicknesses, or 'weights', and the weight of yarn you choose will have a big impact on the look and feel of your finished fabric.
+Knitting yarns come in a wide range of thicknesses, or 'weights', and the weight you choose will greatly affect the look and feel of your finished fabric.

-To get the best results it's a good idea to use the weight of yarn specified in your pattern, although tools such as YarnSub can help if you want to find a substitute.
+To get the best results, it's a good idea to use the weight of yarn specified in your pattern.
+Tools such as YarnSub can help if you want to find a substitute.

-As a yarn's weight is determined by its thickness, a thin yarn such as lace is described as 'light', while a thick yarn such as super-chunky is 'heavy' – regardless of the overall weight of the ball.
+A yarn’s weight is determined by its thickness; a thin yarn like lace is considered 'light', while a thick yarn like super-chunky is 'heavy' – regardless of the ball’s actual weight.

-Yarns come in a range of standard sizes (the most well-known being set by the Craft Yarn Council), which can be found written on the ball band along with the suggested needle size and tension.
+Yarns come in a range of standard sizes (the most well-known set by the Craft Yarn Council), which are listed on the ball band along with the recommended needle size and tension.
 You can find our guide to these weights below.

 What does ply mean?